imaginesus/vision-transformer-10605-miniproject/_posts/2022-12-01-vision-transformer.md

 Now let us analyze the model performance of the Vision Transformer (ViT) with a classic large-scale image recognition model like ResNet as the benchmark.
 The article compares these models based on multiple criteria like- classification accuracies on multiple datasets, size of datasets required for pre-training, and the pre-training compute time for the models.

 As noted previously, Transformers lack inductive biases inherent to CNNs.
 Thus to trump inductive bias, we train the Vision Transformer (ViT) on larger datasets (14M-300M images).
-After model pre-training, we transfer the models to classify several benchmark datasets, as shown in table<>.
+After model pre-training, we transfer the models to classify several benchmark datasets, as shown in Table 2.
 It has been observed that Vision Transformers (ViT) outperform ResNets with the same computational budget.

 Another way to induce a sliver of inductive bias is to use CNN [5] feature maps as Inputs to our Vision Transformer instead of image patches.
 The input sequence of the Transformer is created by flattening the CNN feature maps and applying the input patch embedding and positional embeddings as described in the previous section.
 The authors call this a "Hybrid ViT".